✓ Personalised nutrition and exercise plan

 Although weight loss and management often focus on numbers like your body weight and BMI, these metrics don't actually paint the full picture of your health and fitness.

 For example, someone with a lot of muscle and minimal body fat may have a high BMI — and technically be considered overweight — even though they are healthy.
-In fact, according to the BMI, Usain Bolt is almost overnight and Tom Brady is obese, simply because of how much they weigh [1].
+In fact, according to the BMI, Usain Bolt is almost overweight and Tom Brady is obese, simply because of how much they weigh [1].

 That's where body composition comes in.